Mikael54/03_cool_coatis/CONTRIBUTIONS.md

 - [`57bb06c`] Merge branch 'Mikael' into main.
 This included two other branches.
 - [`56cdf09`] Creating the  align sequences to have the ability to input any two files, with default files if none are given.
 - [`7f4f9c8`] Bug testing the align_seqs_better code and changing it so that it works from the /code directory,  instead of the main directory.
+- [`336cd13`]  Updated the code to resolve two issues: duplicate results appearing three times, and all results incorrectly sharing the same slope and intercept.

 ---